MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/scope.md

   - Consume security data centrally from all subscriptions.
   - Consume networking data centrally from all regions and subscriptions where networks are deployed.
 - Granular data retention per data table in Azure Monitor logs.
-- Resource-centric and granular role-based access controls (RBAC) for application teams to access their monitoring data.
+- Resource-centric and granular role-based access control (RBAC) for application teams to access their monitoring data.
 - At-scale emergency VM patching as well as granular VM patching for application teams per RBAC.
 - Centralized alerting from a platform perspective.
 - Centralized, interactive Azure dashboards through the lenses of networking, security, and overall platform health.